 Impact noise that is caused by people running, jumping and dropping objects on the floor above your home, doesn’t just effect one room, but possibly multiple rooms and/or your whole house.
 Impact or “Transmission Noise” is like the epicenter of an earthquake, the epicenter being the point of the noise.
 It will be the strongest as it moves through the floor.
 When traveling, it will slowly reduce.
 This is the most difficult type of noise to stop due to the different ways it travels and comes through your ceiling.
 The vibration of the impact causes the noise to travel throughout the ceiling and walls.
 Though treating the ceiling will damping a high percentage of the noise, the transmission noise still can get to your room due to the vibration going down your walls.

 To help reduce impact noise, there are many different techniques, all varying in price and material.
 The best way is to treat at the source, (this being the floor above) and installing a damping material like Quiet Walk under the finish floor.
 Along with that, MLV, and Sound Clips are essential on the ceiling and walls around the room that you want to reduce the noise in.
 The Sound Clips should not only be installed in the ceiling, but also the walls to help reduce the vibration that is going down your walls.
-(Scroll over the picture below to see a larger picture of the room with sound clips)

 Different homes experience different impact noises due to the way the home was built.
 Due to many different techniques and materials used to create walls and ceilings, every house, room, and wall is different.
 It is known that metal studs have less transmission noise than wooden studs.
 A home with wooden studs compared to metal studs have a higher chance of transmission noise getting to other rooms and traveling farther than a home with metal studs.